zoer/mongoid-ancestry/README.md

 ## Options for has_ancestry

-The has_ancestry methods supports the following options:
+The `has_ancestry` methods supports the following options:

     :ancestry_field        Pass in a symbol to store ancestry in a different field
     :orphan_strategy       Instruct Ancestry what to do with children of a node that is destroyed:
                            :destroy   All children are destroyed as well (default) :rootify   The children of the destroyed node become root nodes :restrict  An Error is raised if any children exist
-    :cache_depth           Cache the depth of each node in the 'ancestry_depth' field (default: false) If you turn depth_caching on for an existing model:
+    :cache_depth           Cache the depth of each node in the `ancestry_depth` field (default: false) If you turn depth_caching on for an existing model:
+                           - Mongoid has default configuration attribute `allow_dynamic_fields` as `true`.
+                           You should manually add this depth field with `Integer` type and `0` as default value into your model if `allow_dynamic_fields` is disabled in your configuration.
                            - Build cache: TreeNode.rebuild_depth_cache!
     :depth_cache_field     Pass in a symbol to store depth cache in a different field